YidaiZhang/TensorNetworkAD2.jl/README.md

 Now let us consider the main problem of interest.
 For two dimensions, the energy function can be written as:
 $$E(\sigma_1,\sigma_2,\ldots)=\sum_{\langle ij\rangle}\sigma_i\sigma_j$$

-Where the notation $<ij>$ means the sum only includes i, j which are neighboring sites.
+Where the notation <$ij$> means the sum only includes i, j which are neighboring sites.
 It helps to visualize the system:
 ![alt text](/notes/image29.png)

 The blue lines represent the local energies $\sigma_i\sigma_j$, the total energy E of each configuration is the sum of all of these local energies.Interestingly, it is again possible to rewrite the partition function sum Z as a network of contracted tensors.
 Define the tensor to be: